29Oct2025

 CORPORATE NEWS

-A Warm Tribute to Danny Nanasei Mainoo
+A Warm Tribute to Danny N. Mainoo

 OOur partnership with Danny Nanasei Mainoo began with a friendship rooted in shared values and a long-standing commitment to service.
 Our Board Member, Joseph Jospeh, and Executive Director, Peter K. Yap, had the honor of knowing Danny since 1999—over 25 years of mutual respect and friendship.
 Danny was not just a colleague but a visionary leader who transformed Clearcel Ghana from a modest contractor specializing in cell site construction into a national leader in shorthaul bridge solutions across riverbanks.
 His innovation and drive connected isolated communities, overseeing the development of more than 20 bridges that drastically reduced travel time and opened access to essential services and opportunities.

 When Danny joined our Foundation as an Orphanage Ambassador in 2022, he brought with him not only his executive expertise but also a deep compassion for underserved children.
 Over the past three years, he championed access to clean water for orphanage communities—a cause he carried with great urgency and commitment.
-His leadership extended beyond infrastructure; he became a messager of hope for children who had no voice.
-Danny did not simply advocate for change; he made it happen, tirelessly pushing for better conditions, improved health, and renewed dignity for vulnerable youth in Ghana and beyond.
+His leadership extended beyond infrastructure; he became a messenger of hope for children who had no voice.
+Danny did not simply advocate for change; he made it happen, tirelessly pushing for better conditions, improved health, and renewed dignity for vulnerable youths in Ghana and beyond.

 #Danny’s presence at the Royal Seed Home in Ghana left an unforgettable mark.
 He was not only a representative of our Foundation but a fatherly figure to the children—a symbol of care, consistency, and encouragement.
 His ability to connect on a personal level gave the children a sense of belonging and worth.
 Whether helping to install a water tank or simply sharing a meal, Danny’s involvement was hands-on and heart-forward.
 The more than 300 children impacted by his kindness carry forward his legacy in their smiles, their confidence, and their dreams.